Revisiting Stochastic Gradient Descent for Strongly Convex Objectives: Tight Uniform-in-Time Bounds: Introduction

 \subsection{Uniform-in-Time Bounds}

 Uniform-in-time bounds are a cornerstone of sequential statistical analysis.
-These bounds provide simultaneous guarantees that hold with high probability for all time steps $ k \in \mathbb{N} $.
-This \emph{uniform} validity across the entire time horizon makes them indispensable for applications requiring sequential decision-making, such as adaptive sampling, real-time inference, and stopping-time analyses.
+These bounds provide simultaneous guarantees that hold with high probability for all time steps $k\in\mathbb{N}$.
+Their \emph{uniform} validity across the whole time horizon makes them indispensable for sequential decision-making applications such as adaptive sampling, real-time inference, and stopping-time analyses.

-In the context of parameter estimation with $i.i.d.$ samples, such time-uniform high probability bounds are often referred to as confidence sequences \citep{darling1967confidence, lai1976confidence}.
-Due to their time-uniform nature, confidence sequences have become widely utilized in sequential decision-making tasks \citep{jennison1989interim, lai1984incorporating, jamieson2014lil, kaufmann2016complexity, howard2021time, johari2022always, waudby2024estimating}. {Unlike the typical $\Theta(k^{-1/2})$ shrinkage rate of confidence intervals, confidence sequences exhibit a slower rate of $\mathcal{O}(k^{-1/2} \sqrt{\log\log k})$.} A recent work of Duchi and Haque \cite{duchi2024information} has further established that the $\sqrt{ \log\log k}$ term is not merely an artifact but a necessary component of such bounds.
+In the context of parameter estimation with i.i.d. samples, such time-uniform high probability bounds are often referred to as confidence sequences \citep{darling1967confidence, lai1976confidence}.
+Due to their time-uniform nature, confidence sequences have become widely utilized in sequential decision-making tasks \citep{jennison1989interim, lai1984incorporating, jamieson2014lil, kaufmann2016complexity, howard2021time, johari2022always, waudby2024estimating}. {Unlike the typical $\Theta(k^{-1/2})$ shrinkage rate of confidence intervals, confidence sequences exhibit a slower rate of $\mathcal{O}(k^{-1/2} \sqrt{\log\log k})$.} A recent work of \citet{duchi2024information} has further established that the $\sqrt{ \log\log k}$ term is not merely an artifact but a necessary component of such bounds.

 Uniform-in-time guarantees are particularly important in stochastic optimization, since such guarantees implies convergence in stopping times.\footnote{Convergence in stopping time and uniform-in-time convergence are equivalent; See Lemma 3 in \cite{2506.23335}.} In practice, stochastic optimization algorithms are usually terminated based on dynamic, data-driven criteria.
 A common example is early stopping in large-scale machine learning, where training is halted once validation performance plateaus or begins to degrade—a widely adopted heuristic to prevent overfitting \citep[e.g.,][]{prechelt2002early,dodge2020fine}.
 From a mathematical standpoint, such termination rules define stopping times.
 To illustrate, consider a simple stopping criterion for an iterative stochastic algorithm: